 This sense of trusting support carries into childhood, adolescence and adulthood.
 It actually endures a lifetime.

 The quality of attachment varies somewhat among children.
 The majority of children in the United States (about 60 – 65%) enjoy a secure attachment with at least one person.
 The remainder have somewhat less secure attachments.
-These different styes are described below.
+These different styes are explained in our second article on attachment.

 The Development of Attachment